Characteristics of the English language in AX Semantics

 Prepositions

 Some nouns differ from standard behaviour and combine with different prepositions than other nouns of the same type.
-If you set the preposition switch for the specific noun in LEXICON, the container will automatically switch to different prepositions like the example.
+If you set the preposition switch for the specific noun in lexicon, the container will automatically switch to different prepositions like the example.